valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

 ### Docker cleanup
 VS Code leaves the container and image definitions intact, so you can quickly resume your session.
-You may wish to delete this. it will look something like `vsc-ApiLogicProject...`.
+You may wish to delete this.
+It will look something like `vsc-ApiLogicProject...`.

 &nbsp;&nbsp;&nbsp;